rknell/rebellion-rum-models/models_documentation.md

   ///
   /// This method is used to safely update an existing order with user-provided
   /// changes while ensuring that only allowed fields are modified.
+  /// Note: status is deliberately excluded to ensure it's managed by server-side logic.
   ///
   /// [source] - The source OrderModel containing the changes to apply
   /// Returns this OrderModel instance for method chaining